Advocacy: Affordable Comprehensive Health Coverage

 Medicare

 Medicare provides health insurance for Americans age 65 and older, and to younger people with disabilities.
 Approximately 1.1 million Medicare beneficiaries are living with epilepsy.
 Medicare beneficiaries receive coverage for inpatient and outpatient care and may opt-in to prescription drug benefits provided by a stand-alone prescription drug plan.
-Alternatively, Medicare beneficiaries may choose a private health plan to administer all of their benefits, known as Medicare Advantage.
 Medicare is one of the only remaining forms of coverage in the U.S. that does not have an out-of-pocket maximum.

 Telehealth